zeroblackalpha/PIC10C-Project-1/README.md

 Unit testing is done with the three driver .cpp files for int, double, and string types

 ## Compatibility
-The code was written in Visual Studio Code and compiled using g++ MinGW on Windows 10.
-Although not using any newly introduced features, the g++ compiler was using the newest C++17 specifications.
+The code was written in Visual Studio Code and compiled using g++ 6.3.0 MinGW on Windows 10.
+It is using only the -g flag.